-Even with lockdown easing and some businesses reopening, the imposed social distancing measures needed to keep staff and customers safe means it’s likely that remote working will stay for the foreseeable future.
+The second UK lockdown and the imposed social distancing measures needed to keep staff and customers safe means it’s likely that remote working will stay in some form for the foreseeable future.

 Adapting to this new normal means that managing and utilising your sales team remotely will be an important aspect moving forward.

 We spoke to Chris Southern (our General Sales Manager for Enterprise Solutions), to ask his advice on how to do this effectively.

 As people are forced to work from home, they may be confused about what this means.
 Creating a clear work from home policy provides guidelines on what is expected from them as they carry on remotely.

 This should be an organisation-wide effort and should cover:

 Make sure everyone has the equipment they need to complete their work duties.

 With the shift from face-to-face meetings to virtual, your team needs to ensure that they can make meaningful relationships with their leads via phone, email and video.